accesscode-2-1/ice-cream-sandwich/unit-0/week-3.md

 **George**

-* Last week's medium post:
+* Last week's medium post: https://medium.com/@gmsyrimis/an-objective-reality-261d465d1d47
-* Last week’s goal:
+* Last week’s goal: Clear head.
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): I cleared my head, started writing answers on paper before coding, taking things step by step.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): I want to learn more about classes and putting all the information within the class.
-* What is your goal for next week?:
+* What is your goal for next week?: Classes, must know classes.
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): Classes.
+How to build them, interact with them, making different classes interact with eachother.

 **Jorge**